Scott Barlow (businessman): Early life and education

+Career

 Property

 In 2005, Barlow started property development and funds management firm STRADA.
 Based in Sydney, STRADA specialises in commercial funds management and luxury residential development.

 Sydney FC

-Barlow was the Chairman of Sydney FC from 2012 until 2025 and had been a member of the board since the club's inception in 2005.
+Barlow was the chairman of Sydney FC from 2012 until 2025, and had been a member of the board since the club's inception in 2005.
 Barlow served as Vice Chairman of Sydney FC from 2009 to 2012.
-Between 2009 and 2011 Barlow was a member of the FIFA committee for club football representing Australia.
+Between 2009 and 2011, Barlow was a member of the FIFA committee for club football representing Australia.